journy-io/js-sdk-demo-app/README.md

 # Demo application JS SDK

-This demo application shows you how you can use our [Node.js SDK](https://github.com/journy-io/js-sdk) to track events and update properties.
+This demo application shows you how you can use our [Node.js SDK](https://github.com/journy-io/js-sdk) and web snippet to send screen views, track events and sync users/accounts.

 ### Install dependencies